Amelia Review

 Ratings are based on hands-on testing, published user reviews, feature completeness, pricing transparency, and customer support responsiveness.
 Scores reflect our editorial assessment as of 2026.

-Amelia Pros and Cons
+Amelia Pros & Cons

 Pros

-- One-time license pricing — Basic $79, Pro $159, Developer $279
+- One-time license pricing, Basic $79, Pro $159, Developer $279

 - Polished, modern booking wizard with a clean customer-facing interface